1lucasmaglio/1lucasmaglio/README.md

 - 🎓 Second-semester ADS student in São Paulo, Brazil
 - ☕ Learning Java, object-oriented programming, and programming logic
 - 🗃️ Building my foundations in SQL and databases
-- 🌐 Familiar with the basics of HTML, CSS, and JavaScript
+- 🌐 Exploring web development with HTML, CSS, and JavaScript
-- 💼 Interested in a back-end development internship
+- 💼 Looking for an internship in software development
 - 🗣️ Native Portuguese speaker with advanced English

 ### What I'm building